Old Port Guide

 Shoulder season is especially good here.
 Late spring and early fall give you cool harbor air, better walking weather, and fewer peak-summer price spikes.
 Midday through golden hour is the best Old Port window.
 Early morning is quieter and better for photography; evening is better once you already know where you want dinner.

-Old Port decision points
+Old Port moods

 Food crawl